Kayli/logspub/philosophy/philosophy-people.md

   - eternal, unchanging entity that is responsible for setting the universe in motion
   - mnemonic: unmowed mower

+- uniquely positive view of anger [12]
+  - as motivational force
+    - when directed towards the right objects, could serve as a motivating force for action
+    - could spur individuals to rectify injustices or correct wrongs
+  - sense of justice
+    - could arise from a sense of justice or fairness
+    - could prompt individuals to stand up against wrongdoing and advocate for what is right
+  - self-assertion
+    - provide means of asserting oneself and defending one's dignity or honor
+    - allows individuals to establish boundaries and assert their rights in certain situations
+  - instrumental value
+    - might be necessary to display controlled anger in leadership roles
+      - to maintain discipline or to inspire others

 - quotes
   - the whole is greater than the sum of its parts
   - we are what we repeatedly do.
 Excellence, then, is not an act, but a habit